nonetype/old-blog-repo/about.md

 ## Projects
 ### 2019
 - 'Kernel Exploit with Filesystem Fuzzer', as BoB project
-  - Seminar on 'Affiliated Research Institute of ETRI'
+  - Seminar at 'Affiliated Research Institute of ETRI'
   - HITBSECCONF AMSTERDAM 2020 - CFP Accepted